Online speech therapy games

 Sure, there are other activities you can do during your speech teletherapy sessions.
 Using toys and games you have in front of you and showing them to your client on camera is one example.

-But screen sharing an online activity is way more hands-on for the client.
-You can even give the client remote access so that you can both click on targets and interact within the game.
+But screen sharing online activities is way more hands-on for the client.
+You can even give the client remote access to click on targets and interact within the game.

 Online speech therapy games are also easily accessible for therapists.
 If you’re working from home as a teletherapist, you might not have access to a big resource of physical materials, like workbooks or toys.